bretkikehara/handlebars-compile-plugin/README.md

 ##### Setup with YUI Shifter

-For each YUI module, add the less-compile command to the build.json under the exec option.
+For each YUI module, add the handlebars-compile command to the build.json under the exec option.

 ```javascript
 "exec": [